techmahedy/zunoo/README.md

 ];
 ```

-Now run the below command in your project terminal like:
+Now run the below command in your project terminal:
 `php vendor/bin/phinx create Post -c config.php`

 Here `Post` is the model name.